 Authors’ profile: All of the authors should provide their full name, highest academic degree, designation and institutional affiliation at the time of the scientific work, and email addresses.
 The corresponding author should provide his/her cell phone numbers.

 Composing style: The manuscript should be written in English (UK) with portrait orientation.
-The font should be Times New Roman with Font size 12 with 1.5 lines spaced.
+The font should be Times New Roman or any other commonly used one with a size of 12 and 1.5 lines spaced.
 Microsoft word of the latest version is strongly recommended.

 Organisation of the manuscript: The manuscript should be presented sequentially as title, abstract, key words, text/main body, acknowledgments (if any), references, and appendices (if relevant).
 Numerical result should be presented in the form of either tables or figures.